foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/arc.md

    st%U0%V0 %S1,%0      ;19"
   [(set_attr "type" "move,move,move,move,move,two_cycle_core,move,binary,binary,move,move,load,store,store,load,load,load,store,store,store")
    (set_attr "iscompact" "maybe,maybe,maybe,false,false,false,false,false,false,maybe_limm,false,true,true,true,true,true,false,false,false,false")
-   ; Use default length for iscompact to mark length varying.
+   ; Use default length for iscompact to allow for COND_EXEC.
 But set length ; of Crr to 4.
    (set_attr "length" "*,*,*,4,4,4,4,8,8,*,8,*,*,*,*,*,*,*,*,8")
    (set_attr "predicable" "yes,no,yes,yes,no,no,yes,no,no,yes,yes,no,no,no,no,no,no,no,no,no")])